-Bring your own device (BYOD) policies are increasingly popular among businesses that want to allow employees to select or upgrade their own devices, but these polices can also create security concerns.
+Bring your own device (BYOD) policies are increasingly popular among businesses that want to allow employees to select or upgrade their own devices, but these policies can also create security concerns.
 Researchers from Nanyang Technological University in Singapore believe a new authentication scheme employing facial biohashing and a physical unclonable function, or PUF, for personal devices could provide greater BYOD security.

 BYOD policies allow employees to use more sophisticated electronic devices – like computers and cell phones – than companies can provide.
 However, the trend can also make organizational data and systems more vulnerable to breaches, since companies have little control over their employees’ individual devices.